cncf/devstats.archive/docker/README.md

 - Use `./docker/docker_es.sh` to start dockerized ElasticSearch 6.5.1 instance.
 - Use `./docker/docker_es_bash.sh` to bash into the ElasticSearch container.
 - Use `./docker/docker_es_indexes.sh` to see ES indexes.
+- Use `./docker/docker_es_types.sh index` to see given index types.
+- Use `./docker/docker_es_values.sh index` to see given index types.
 - Use `./docker/docker_es_dump.sh indexname filename` to dump ES index into a file.
 - Use `./docker/docker_es_restore.sh indexname filename` to restore ES index from a file.
 - Use `./docker/docker_es_query.sh index type query` to query ES instance (allows quick lucene queries).
 - Use `./docker/docker_es_search.sh index type query` to search ES instance (allows full query search JSON syntax).
 - Use `./docker/docker_es_logs.sh` to see ES logs.
+- Use `./docker/docker_es_health.sh` to do a health check (after succesfull deployment).
+It will display some inmdex structures and do some basic queries.
 - Use `./docker/docker_remove_es.sh` to remove dockerized postgres instance.